admshumar/disk-autoencoder/README.md

 # disk-autoencoder
-A reproduction of the autoencoder that appears in the ICLR 2018 paper "Taking Apart Autoencoders: How Do They Encode Geometric Shapes?", now under review.
+A PyTorch implementation of the autoencoder that appears in the ICLR 2018 preprint "Taking Apart Autoencoders: How Do They Encode Geometric Shapes?".